paypal/paypal-checkout-components/README.md

   side using PayPal's REST api?
 If so you should use the **Advanced Javascript Integration**, which will allow you to create and finalize the transaction yourself on your server side using the [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) APIs.
-  Then you can just use the **PayPal Button** or **PayPal Checkout** components to get the customer's approval for the payment, and do the rest on your server side.
+  Then you can just use the **PayPal Button** or **PayPal Checkout** components to get the customer's approval for the payment, and do everything else on your server side.

 ## Usage